Philippines at the 2020 Summer Olympics: Shooting

 The Philippines granted an invitation from ISSF to send Jayson Valdez in the men's rifle shooting to the Olympics, as long as the minimum qualifying score (MQS) was fulfilled by 6 June 2021, marking the nation's return to the sport for the first time since London 2012.
-Valdez competing in the men's 10 m air rifle failed to advance to that event's final.
+Valdez, competing in the men's 10 m air rifle, failed to advance to that event's final.
 He scored 612.6 in the qualification round, placing him as the 44th best shooter among 47 competitors.

 Skateboarding

 The Philippines entered one skateboarder into the Olympic tournament.
-Asian Games champion Margielyn Didal was automatically selected among the top 16 eligible skateboarders in the women's street based on the World Skate Olympic Rankings of 30 June 2021.
+Asian Games champion Margielyn Didal was automatically selected among the top 16 eligible skateboarders in the women's street based on the World Skate Olympic Rankings.

 Competing in the women's street event, Didal advanced to the finals after finishing with 12.02 points.
 In the final, Didal finished in 7th place, having a total score of 7.52.
 Didal was only able to land her second trick (out of five) and reportedly had an ankle sprain.
-After her participation, Didal bared that she competed with an ankle injury which she sustained on her last day of training when she was still in Los Angeles.
+After her participation, Didal stated that she competed with an ankle injury which she sustained on her last day of training while she was in Los Angeles.

 Swimming

-The Philippines received a universality invitation from FINA to send two top-ranked swimmers (one per gender) in their respective individual events to the Olympics, based on the FINA Points System of 20 June 2021.
+The Philippines received an invitation from FINA to send two top-ranked swimmers (one per gender) in their respective individual events to the Olympics.
 Luke Gebbie and Remedy Rule qualified by satisfying the Olympic Standard Time for their respective individual events.
 Gebbie is the Philippine national recordholder in the men's 100m freestyle while Rule is the Philippine national recordholder in the women's 100m butterfly.

 Rule failed to progress to the semifinals of the women's 100 m butterfly.
-She however advanced to the semifinals of the 200 m butterfly since there were only 16 competing swimmers (with the top 16 in the heats qualifying to the semifinals).
+However, she advanced to the semifinals of the 200 m butterfly, since there were only 16 competing swimmers (with the top 16 in the heats qualifying to the semifinals).
 She failed to advance to the 200 m butterfly finals after placing fifteenth.